juliangut/slim-controller/README.md

 Allows you to define controllers on Slim settings so they get automatically registered into the DI container.

+Controller's registrator assumes the DI container you are using implements ArrayAccess interface, as default Slim\Container does, although it only forces to implement `Interop\Container\ContainerInterface`

 ## Installation

 Best way to install is using [Composer](https://getcomposer.org/):